1. Home

 Overview

 If you want to study in the Netherlands as a foreign student, you must be enrolled as a student at a Dutch educational establishment (e.g. a university, an institute of further education, or a vocational school).
-As a student in the Netherlands, you are required to have Dutch health insurance.
+As a student in the Netherlands, you are not required to have Dutch health insurance, but you need to have a health insurance that covers your stay in the Netherlands.
 You have a responsibility to check that you are adequately covered by insurance for the duration of your stay.

 Study purposes only

 When the government of the Netherlands recognizes you as a resident, you are required to obtain Dutch health insurance.
-As a result, since their time in the Netherlands is limited to the duration of their studies, international students are not required by law to enrol in a Dutch health insurance plan.
+However, since their time in the Netherlands is limited to the duration of their studies, international students are not required by law to enrol in a Dutch health insurance plan.

 If you are a citizen of the EU/EEA, you may be eligible for a European Health Insurance Card (EHIC) that will cover your necessary medical expenses throughout your stay.
 Please check with your health insurance provider in your own country, as this may vary per country.
 Find more information about the EHIC here: Everything You Need to Know About the European Health Insurance Card (EHIC) | Doktoro